Brazil's Andrade Gutierrez extends deadline for bids for its CCR stake - sources

 ($1 = 5.5199 reais)

-(Reporting by Tatiana Bautzer and Carolina Mandl; Editing by Brad Haynes and Kenneth Maxwell)
+(Reporting by Tatiana Bautzer and Carolina Mandl; Editing by Brad Haynes, Kenneth Maxwell, Kirsten Donovan)

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))